exercism/typescript/CONTRIBUTING.md

 1. Open a new issue, we'll label it with `new exercise ✨`
 1. We'll assign the issue to you, so you get to work on this exercise
 1. Create a new folder in `/exercises`
 1. You'll need to sync this folder with the matching config files.
-You can use `make` to do this: `ASSIGNMENT=slug make sync-assignment-configuration`.
+You can use `make` to do this: `ASSIGNMENT=slug yarn babel-node scripts/sync`.
 1. Create a `<slug>.ts` stub file.
-1. Create a `<slug>.test.ts` test file.
+2. Create a `<slug>.test.ts` test file.
 Here add the tests, per canonical data if possible.
 1. Create a `<slug>.example.ts` file.
 Place a working implementation, assuming it's renamed to `<slug>.ts`
-1. Run the tests locally, using `make`:
+1. Run the tests locally, using `scripts/test`:
-`ASSIGNMENT=slug make test-assignment`.
+`ASSIGNMENT=slug yarn babel-node scripts/test`.
+1. Run the linter locally, using `scripts/lint`:
+`ASSIGNMENT=slug yarn babel-node scripts/lint`.

 The final step is opening a Pull Request, with these items all checked off.
 Make sure the tests run and the linter is happy.
 It will run automatically on your PR.

 #### Creating a track-specific exercise